Children's Theatre Company: History

 The founding is credited to John Clark Donahue and Beth Linnerson under the name The Moppet Players from 1961-1965.
 It became the education department of the Minneapolis Institute of Arts in 1965, ending in 1975 when it became an independent 501c(3) non-profit organization.
 Many productions are original adaptations commissioned by the theater from children's literature, including Pippi Longstocking, The 500 Hats of Bartholomew Cubbins, Cinderella, How the Grinch Stole Christmas!, A Year with Frog and Toad, Diary of a Wimpy Kid, and Alice in Wonderland, some of which have been in the company's repertoire for decades.
 Actors in productions are a mix of adult and young adult performers.
 Recent plays and musicals produced are written by leading playwrights that include wholly original stories and adaptations of books by popular authors such as Matt De La Peña, Jeff Kinney, J.R.R.
 Tolkien, Kate DiCamillo, and Jacqueline Woodson.

 The programs began operating from space donated in a restaurant before moving to an abandoned fire station donated when the troupe affiliated itself with the social service agency Pillsbury-Waite Settlement House.
 It is now located next to the Minneapolis Institute of Arts.

 Donahue was fired in 1984 after pleading guilty to sexual abuse of three male minor students.
 He was sentenced to a year in prison and 15 years' probation during which he was to completely disengage himself from Children's Theatre Company.

 On December 1, 2015, two former students from the 1970s and early 80s filed civil lawsuits against the theater claiming abuse by Donahue and Jason McLean, a former actor.
 Additional suits were filed under the Minnesota Child Victims Act, which expired in May 2016.
 Donahue would later die from cancer in March 2019.

 On November 1, 2019, Children's Theatre Company announced the settlement of all 16 lawsuits.
 Children's Theatre Company's board of directors also approved a contribution to a newly created Survivors Fund in the amount of $500,000 requested by the survivors.

 Leadership

 The theater was founded by John Clark Donahue along with John Burton Davidson, Shirley Diercks, Martha Pierce Boesing and Beth Leinerson.
 Jon Cranny served as the theater's second artistic director from 1984 until 1997, when Peter C. Brosius became the theater's third artistic director alongside the theater's managing directors: Theresa Eyring (1999–2007), Gabriella Callichio (2007–11), Tim Jennings (2011–15), Kimberly Motes (16-24), Jill A. Anderson (24-25), and Ryan French (25-Present).
 Brosius was the longest serving Artistic Director in the history of Children’s Theatre Company.
+Rick Dildine was named the fourth Artistic Director in 2024.